 If detected early, 99% of all skin cancers are curable

 In fact, studies show that people who have had a history of skin cancer were less likely to die of melanoma than those without because they are aware and catch it early on when it is easy to treat.
-People with numerous moles, significant sun exposure or a family history of melanoma are at risk.
+People with numerous moles, significant sun exposure, or a family history of melanoma are at risk.
+More than 3.5 million cases of basal and squamous cell skin cancer are diagnosed in this country each year.
 Be part of the solution.

 Do you know your ABCDEs?